Johnny9527/MPI_2021-2023/README.md

       * NPP dashboard.
       * ThingWorx analytics 9 installation.
       * Create a console for partners to upload their historical data to ThingWorx for analysis.

+  * Project Management:
+      * Led a small project to improve the VIM (Vacuum Induction Melting) process at MPI's Normanton Pilot Plant by transferring local data to the Microsoft Azure Cloud Platform.
+Held cross-department meetings, designed system structures, planned working schedules, and created visualized webpages using C# and ASP.NET.

+  * Other works:
+      * Customized various programmable services on the PTC ThingWorx IIoT Platform according to internal and external user needs.

 ### Disclaimer: